cuzv/RRNavigationBar/README.md

 - `backIndicatorTransitionMaskImage`
 - `rr_forceShadowImageHidden`

 Try not change `translucent` property, which is may cause navigationBar flash when animation complete with extends container ViewController's view backgroundColor.
-Especially in iOS11, it will cause navigationBar corruption during push animation.
+Especially in iOS 11, it will cause navigationBar corruption during push animation.

 Set `hidden`property will have no effect, try use `setBackgroundImage:forBarMetrics:` & `shadowImage` make navigationBar invisible.